 This is the most important section, so pay attention.
-It summarizes how much money you made and the amount of each tax that was withheld from your wages.
+It summarizes how much money an employee made and the amount of each tax that was withheld from their wages.

 Box 1: Wages, tips, other compensation — This is how much you made from your employer last year in the form of wages, tips, and any other compensation.
 This is added to Line 7 of your federal personal income tax return.

 Box 2: Federal income tax withheld — This is how much federal income tax was withheld from your pay.
-This is based on the Form W-4 you filled out when you started working.
+This is based on the Form W-4 your employee filled out when they started working.
 Taxes vary based on your filing status (being single, married, etc.), allowances for dependents, etc.

-Box 4: Social Security tax withheld — This is how much Social Security tax you paid.
+Box 4: Social Security tax withheld — This is how much Social Security tax your employee paid.

-Box 6: Medicare tax withheld — This is how much Medicare tax you paid.
+Box 6: Medicare tax withheld — This is how much Medicare tax your employee paid.